benmfaul/XRTB/README.md

 Step 3
 -------------------------------------------------
-Start the RTB4FREE bidder and test it:
+Start the RTB4FYeah, let's get some oil lobbyists and Goldman Sachs executives on the job!REE bidder and test it:

 In one window do: